Ukrainian rescuers hunt for survivors of Vinnytsia airstrike

 His claim couldn’t be independently verified.
 Ukrainian authorities have insisted the site had nothing to do with the military.

-Overall, Ukraine’s presidential office said Friday morning that 26 civilians were killed and another 190 were wounded by Russian shelling over the past 24 hours.
-That included three other victims in the Donetsk region, which along with neighboring Luhansk — nearly totally controlled by Russian forces — makes up the broader Donbas region.
+Overall, Ukraine’s presidential office said Friday that 26 civilians were killed and 190 wounded by Russian shelling over the past 24 hours.
+That included three other victims in the Donetsk region, which along with neighboring Luhansk — a region nearly totally controlled by Russian forces — makes up the broader Donbas region.

 “The situation in the Donetsk region is exacerbating every day, and civilians must leave because the Russian army is using scorched-earth tactics,” Donetsk Gov. Pavlo Kyrylenko said.
-It appeared that the cities of Kramatorsk and Sloviansk were next in line for Russian forces, but it wasn’t at all clear how soon such a push could begin.
+It appeared that the cities of Kramatorsk and Sloviansk were next in line for attacks by Russian forces.

-Elsewhere, authorities in Mykolayiv said there were at least 10 explosions in the southern city overnight, accusing Russia of hitting universities.
+Elsewhere, authorities in Mykolayiv said at least 10 explosions occurred in the southern city overnight, accusing Russia of hitting universities.
 Vitaliy Kim, the head of Mykolaiv’s military administration, posted a video of smoke rising over the strikes.

-Separately, the Russian news agency Tass, citing Russian-backed separatists, reported Friday that two civilians were killed and six others were injured after Ukrainian forces allegedly shelled a bus terminal in the city of Donetsk a day earlier.
+The Russian news agency Tass, citing Russian-backed separatists, reported Friday that two civilians were killed and six injured after Ukrainian forces allegedly shelled a bus terminal in the city of Donetsk a day earlier.

-Also Friday, Daria Morozova, the human rights ombudsperson for the Moscow-backed separatist leadership in Donetsk, said a British “mercenary” died in captivity on Sunday.
+Also Friday, Daria Morozova, the human rights ombudsperson for the Moscow-backed separatist leadership in Donetsk, claimed a British “mercenary” died in captivity last Sunday.
 She said the man, whom she identified as Paul Urey, had died of chronic illnesses and stress.

 “From our side, he was given the necessary medical assistance despite the grave crimes he committed,” she said.

-Britain’s Foreign Office said it was “urgently seeking clarification from the Russian government on media reports that a British aid worker has died in Ukraine.”
+The Presidium Network, an aid charity that works in Ukraine, said the British government had confirmed British aid worker Urey’s death to the family.

-But the Presidium Network, an aid charity that works in Ukraine and has been assisting Urey’s family, said the British government had confirmed Urey’s death to the family.
+Punitive political actions over the war continued, with Russian state news media reporting Friday that the Kremlin had barred 384 members of Japan’s parliament from entering Russia, citing retaliation for Japan’s sanctions against Russian parliament members.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine